 5. Always Use a Credit Card to Book Flights

 It’s always sound advice, but especially now.
 Use a credit card to book your travel – not a debit card.

 Why, you ask?
 It’s one of the best ways to protect yourself if – travel gods forbid – your airline were to collapse before your flight.
 If that happens, the easiest way to get your money back is to initiate a chargeback through your credit card company.

 Curious how it works?
 Here’s how to do a chargeback when an airline goes kaput, as I did a few years ago when Primera Air went bankrupt just weeks before my flight.

 Earlier in the pandemic, a handful of small regional airlines fizzled out due to the pandemic, and many more filed for chapter 11 bankruptcy.
 Fortunately, it looks like most of the major U.S. and international carriers will make it through the pandemic.

 Still, it’s better to be safe than sorry and book with a credit card.

 It is possible to request a chargeback on a debit card, but the process is much more challenging and complicated.
 So using a credit card is the best way to make sure you can get your money back if the worst occurs.

-Don’t be afraid of booking future travel – but be smart.
+Don’t be afraid of booking flights and big trips – but be smart.
 If you follow these tips above, you’ll be well-positioned to get your money back and avoid the unnecessary hassle if travel plans change in the meantime.